 Kurt Munz researches consumer behavior as a PhD candidate in marketing at the NYU Stern School of Business.
 His research focuses on consumer judgment and decision making, and often explores how emerging marketing or choice contexts (such as shopping using a voice-controlled device) affect what consumers buy, and how they feel about it afterward.

-Prior to his academic career, Kurt served as an officer in the United States Navy for over seven years.
+Prior to his academic career, Kurt served as an officer on surface ships in the United States Navy.
 He completed a bachelor of science degree at Rensselaer Polytechnic Institute in communication and a master of arts degree at New York University in psychology.
 He is a past president of the Social and Consumer Psychology Association at NYU.

 - Consumer Judgment & Decision Making